-- Initially, a Meeting (or PSP) would be set up involving the school, Parent / Carers and in some cases, the child.
-A 4 week programme of action would be agreed and monitored to address the behavioural concerns.
+- 1. Initially, a meeting would be set up involving the school, Parent / Carers and in some cases, the child.
+A programme of action would be agreed and monitored to address the behavioural concerns.
 If the child's behaviour improves, the programme ceases.
 If not, additional strategies will need to be employed. - 2.
 A referral for CAMHS is usually advised.
-This happens more swiftly if initiated by the Parent / Carer through the child's own GP, but may be referred through School with agreement from home. - 3.
-A referral to Oaktree may be made by completing a form which is considered at a monthly Panel Meeting.
+This happens more swiftly if initiated by the Parent / Carer through the child's own GP. - 3.
+A referral to Oaktree (RTMAT) or the Holmwood Base may be made by completing a form which is considered at a monthly Panel Meeting, via HT Cluster.
 Children experiencing high levels of behaviour and aggression may access part of their learning for a 6 week block of either morning or afternoon sessions in a controlled, supportive environment with staff trained in advanced behaviour management.
 The child would also receive therapeutic support to address the root of their issues as much as possible.
 Transport is provided by the Local Authority. - 4.
 Outreach support from a specialist school such as Holmwood may be sought.
 If agreed by parent and specialist school, child would be observed in class by a member of specialist staff.
 The Specialist Teacher would work in school with the child for a fixed short-term period of 2 or 3 half day sessions per week and an agreed programme of behaviour support would be implemented and monitored closely in liaison with Head, class teacher, parent and specialist teacher. - 5.
 If it is deemed that a child would find a 'normal' mainstream curriculum and environment unmanageable and would not be beneficial to their learning or the learning of others, a Statutory Assessment for an Education Health and Care Plan (EHCP) may be completed and submitted to the Local Authority.
 Depending on the views of the Panel, the child may receive a Statement and as such will have a designated program to support their learning, either with support in Mainstream education or in a more specialised placement.